zedlovegenshin/zzz/docs/library/axi_ad3552r/index.rst

 * 16b register read/write SDR/DDR
 * data stream SDR/DDR ( clk_in/8 or clk_in/4 update rate)
 * selectable input source: DMA/ADC/TEST_RAMP
-* data out clock(SCLK) has clk_in/8 frequency when the converter is configured and clk_in/2 when the converter is in stream mode
+* data out clock(SCLK) has clk_in/2 frequency for both configuration and streaming mode
 * the IP reference clock (clk_in) can have a maximum frequency of 132MHz
 * the IP has multiple device synchronization capability when the DMA is set as an input data source